stefanpenner/ember-app-kit/README.md

 ## Migrating to Ember CLI

-First, you'll need to install ember-cli with `npm install -g ember-cli`.
+First, run `npm install -g ember-cli` to install Ember CLI.
 Now, on top of your existing EAK project, run `ember init`.
 Ember CLI will begin to migrate your project, showing you a diff of its overrides as it goes along.